justinkelly/Alma-title-match/README.md

 | 9914633230001361 |       7144033 |       7144033 | manufacturing planning and control systems for supply chain management  | manufacturing planning and control systems for supply chain management fifth edition |
 | 9914633350001361 | 9781849691086 | 9781849691086 | iphone javascript cookbook                                              | iphone javascript cookbook                                                           |

-From this data we get just the unique Alma IDs for the matchign physical records and export the results to a file that ExLibris Alma can import as a set.
+From this data we get just the unique Alma IDs for the matching physical records and export the results to a file that ExLibris Alma can import as a set.

 ## Title matching

 Given that not all electronic records have ISBNs (or the correct ISBNs) you can also analyse for duplicates based on title.
-As many electronic record are catalogued differenently titles may be slightly different.
+As many electronic record are catalogued differently, titles may be slightly different.
 We cater for this siutation by stripping all punctional, extra formatting and lower case the result then checking against only the first 50 characters.
 Also to narrow the results we are excluding records that already match on ISBN.

 Here is a sample result